-• The lack of time frames and clear deliverables so that outcomes actions can be monitored and measured; The lack of integration within the strategy with the Local • · · · · Development Plan and a Transport Strategy, and no deration of the principles of a one Council approach. • e is no reference to how Cardiff will take advantage of the val of the Prince of Wales bridge tolls; and how it is going to work with partners to 1 Secure changes to the business rates collection and allocation y the Welsh Government ii Push for progress on a solution for the M4 Relief Road iii See progress on the delivery of Cardiff Bus Station iv Consider the effect of Brexit on our economy. • Lack of opportunities and engagement with ethnic minority Grou ps • Redu cing inequality and tackling poverty • Lack of connections in the Strategy to Cardiff Universities and outcomes to underpin skills and specific skills development. • Reducing NEETs (young people Not in Education, Employment and Training) and improving Job Opportunities for Young People in Ca • Developing Skills - by schools and colleges working in partnership with Cardiff universities and businesses • Infrastructure to allow citizens to access transport or more about the city by foot and bike. • Address the need to refresh St Mary's Street and the 24 hour economy of the city. , , , , , , , , , , , , , , , , , , , • Were young people and schools involved in the consultation.
-L
+- The lack of time frames and clear deliverables so that outcomes actions can be monitored and measured; - The lack of integration within the strategy with the Local Development Plan and a Transport Strategy, and no consideration of the principles of a one Council approach. - There is no reference to how Cardiff will take advantage of the removal of the Prince of Wales bridge tolls; and how it is going to work with partners to: - i Secure changes to the business rates collection and allocation by the Welsh Government. - ii Push for progress on a solution for the M4 Relief Road. - iii See progress on the delivery of Cardiff Bus Station. - iv Consider the effect of Brexit on our economy. - Lack of opportunities and engagement with ethnic minority Groups - Reducing inequality and tackling poverty - Lack of connections in the Strategy to Cardiff Universities and outcomes to underpin skills and specific skills development. - Reducing NEETs (young people Not in Education, Employment and Training) and improving Job Opportunities for Young People in Care - Developing Skills by schools and colleges working in partnership with Cardiff universities and businesses - Infrastructure to allow citizens to access transport or more about the city by foot and bike. - Address the need to refresh St Mary's Street and the 24-hour economy of the city. - Were young people and schools involved in the consultation.

-During the debate, Councillor Robson proposed a Reference back in accordance with Council Procedure Rule 25(a).
+During the debate, Councillor Robson proposed a Motion without Notice to refer the Draft Economic Strategy back to Cabinet in accordance with Council Procedure Rule 25(a).
 Councillor Jenkins seconded the motion.